jpt13653903/EngCalc/Readme.txt

 - Added the RightSpace command-line parameter
 - Added Degrees command-line option
 - Moved the default position to be Windows 10 compatible
+- Added a lb function (log to base 2)

 Changes From Version 1.3
 ------------------------